All Episodes

 We're starting to get into the fast jog or maybe the light run right now.

-And that's all based primarily based on central bank buying.
+And that's all based, primarily based on central bank buying.

-They know that the fiat currencies are being debased, and gold, it's good enough for central banks, it's good enough for the general public and institutions.
+They know that the gift currencies are being debased and gold, it's good enough for central banks.

-So that's interesting to me because it it means that there's potentially still tremendous upside on the price because the retail buyers haven't yet jumped in.
+So that's interesting to me because it means that there's potentially still tremendous upside on the price because the retail buyers haven't yet jumped in.

-I mean, most Americans, especially still don't own gold or silver.
+I mean, most Americans, especially, still don't own gold or silver.

-They they really don't.
+They really don't.

-But crypto is you know, lackluster performance right now.
+But crypto is, you know, lackluster performance right now.

-And of course, gold and silver when you have possession, it's physical metals in your hand that can't vanish.
+And of course, gold and silver, when you have possession, it's physical metals in your hand that can't vanish.

-Uh of course, it's very difficult to call us sell on these markets because we know the destruction of the currency and what that means.
+Of course, it's very difficult to call us sell on these markets because we know the destruction of the currency and what that means.

 You know, land, real estate, commercial buildings, warehouses, you know, raw land, maybe a business that's producing, but you really wouldn't want to leave it in the bank.